achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Configuration YAML Files Restructured**
    The configuration files have been reorganized to enhance modularity and enable support for additional host platforms.

-- **Precompiled binaries for ESP32-S3, ESP32 and ESP8266**
+- **Precompiled binaries for ESP32-S3, ESP32**
-   The Doorman ESPHome firmware is finally available for these platforms as well.
+   The Doorman ESPHome firmware is available for these platforms.

 ### 🚨 Breaking Changes
 - **Ring to Open Toggle Trigger**